Treasurys Weaken After CPI Report

 Continue Reading Below

+The yield on the two-year note, which is especially sensitive to interest-rate increases from the Federal Reserve, settled at 2.001%, compared with 1.972% Thursday -- marking the first time it closed above 2% since September 2008.

-Bond yields traded in a narrow range overnight, then jumped after Labor Department data showed the consumer-price index, which measures changes in the prices Americans pay for everything from breakfast cereal to airline fares, ticked up 0.1% in December from the prior month.
+Bond yields, which rise as prices fall, traded in a narrow range overnight, then jumped after Labor Department data showed the consumer-price index, which measures changes in the prices Americans pay for everything from breakfast cereal to airline fares, ticked up 0.1% in December from the prior month.

 The gain was even more pronounced when excluding the often-volatile categories of food and energy: so-called core prices increased by 0.3% in December, marking the biggest one-month jump since January 2017.